djradon/public-notes/prdct.elsa.md

 - The designer is not yet fully embeddable in other applications; this feature is planned for a future release.
 - The designer currently only supports Flowchart activities.
 Support for Sequence and StateMachine activities is planned for a future release.
 - UI input validation is not yet implemented.

+## Tips

+-  you might be able to achieve [per-user execute permission] by setting up a Policy from Program.cs that has a set of Requirements that the inbound principal needs to meet.
+From the HTTP endpoint activity, you then tock the "Authorize" checkboz and then provide the name of the Policy to evaluate.

 ## Resources